metosin/reitit/doc/ring/compiling_middleware.md

 # Compiling Middleware

-The [meta-data extensions](ring.md#meta-data-based-extensions) are a easy way to extend the system.
-Routes meta-data can be transformed into any shape (records, functions etc.) in route compilation, enabling fast access at request-time.
+The [dynamic extensions](dynamic_extensions.md) is a easy way to extend the system.
+To enable fast lookups into route data, we can compile them into any shape (records, functions etc.) we want, enabling fast access at request-time.

 Still, we can do better.
-As we know the exact route that interceptor/middleware is linked to, we can pass the (compiled) route information into the interceptor/middleware at creation-time.
-It can extract and transform relevant data just for it and pass it into the actual request-handler via a closure - yielding faster runtime processing.
+As we know the exact route that middleware/interceptor is linked to, we can pass the (compiled) route information into the middleware/interceptor at creation-time.
+It can do local reasoning: extract and transform relevant data just for it and pass it into the actual request-handler via a closure - yielding much faster runtime processing.
+Middleware/interceptor can also decide not to mount itself.
+Why mount a `wrap-enforce-roles` middleware for a route if there are no roles required for it?

-To do this we use [middleware records](ring.md#middleware-records) `:gen` hook instead of the normal `:wrap`. `:gen` expects a function of `route-meta router-opts => wrap`.
+To enable this we use [middleware records](data_driven_middleware.md) `:gen` hook instead of the normal `:wrap`. `:gen` expects a function of `route-meta router-opts => wrap`.
 Middleware can also return `nil`, which effective unmounts the middleware.
-Why mount a `wrap-enforce-roles` middleware for a route if there are no roles required for it?

 To demonstrate the two approaches, below are response coercion middleware written as normal ring middleware function and as middleware record with `:gen`.
-These are the actual codes are from [`reitit.coercion`](https://github.com/metosin/reitit/blob/master/src/reitit/coercion.cljc):
+These are the actual codes are from [`reitit.ring.coercion`](https://github.com/metosin/reitit/blob/master/src/reitit/ring/coercion.cljc):

 ## Naive